The pros and cons of using collateral when you apply for a home loan.

-Collateral is a property or other asset that a borrower offers as a way for a lender to secure the loan.
+Collateral is a property or other asset that a borrower (you) offers as a way for a lender (us) to secure the loan.

-For a mortgage, the collateral is often the house purchased with the funds from the mortgage.
-If the borrower stops making loan payments, the lender can take hold of the items or house designated as collateral, to recover its losses on their loan.
-Since collateral offers some security to the lender should the borrower fail to pay back the loan, loans that are secured by collateral typically have lower interest rates than unsecured loans.
+How a mortgage works is that the collateral is often the house purchased with the funds from the mortgage.
+If the borrower stops making loan payments, the lender can take hold of the items or house designated as collateral, to recover the losses on their loan.
+Since collateral offers some security to the lender should the borrower fail to pay back the loan, loans secured by collateral typically have lower interest rates than unsecured loans.